 The Bureau of Reclamation largely sees itself as a supplier and wholesaler of water, while the Army Corps of Engineers sees itself as the authority of waterway infrastructure.
-The Bureau spends all of its money in the western states, while the Corps spends the bulk of its money in the eastern states.
+The Bureau is focused only in the Western states, while the Corps manages projects throughout the entire United States.

 The two agencies have built numerous dams along the same rivers over their years of existence.
 Along the Columbia River, the Corps have built 12 dams in all, while the Bureau has built 2.
 All 14 of these dams have overlapping purposes, to either control floods, generate electricity, and create water supplies for agriculture and communities.
 The Bureau would have built all 14 of those dams, except for the fact that the Corps had a hundred years of bureaucratic capital on its side.

 In 1902, when the Bureau of Reclamation was established (it had formerly been known as U.S. Reclamation Service), the Army Corps of Engineers could have easily built all of the dams and aquaducts needed to supply farms and homes throughout the West.
 However, both Congress and Roosevelt needed a system by which the federal government could become a reseller of water.
 The Bureau is exactly that… it’s a water sales agency.